1000buffalogenomes/1000buffalogenomes.github.io/datamgmt.md

 ### Existing data

-We are currently in-process of assembling a **swamp buffalo genome** which can be used to mine SNPs for the swamp-type buffalo.
+We are currently assembling a **swamp buffalo genome** which can be used to mine SNPs for the swamp-type buffalo.

 Available genome assemblies in NCBI and other public database: